Today I found out that I won an incentive award at the 10th picture book contest in Japan. I’m very happy.

 Now, there are three ways to publish your manuscript:

-In this context, a contest sounds like a reasonable idea.
-There are strict terms by which you would get a definite result.
-A plus.
-You also have a deadline, which makes you work towards it.
-A plus.
-Even if I don’t get any prize I will advertise my participation as a research activity.
-Sounds perfect, doesn’t it?
+In this context, a contest seemed like a reasonable idea.
+There are strict rules, and you’ll get a definite result.
+Plus, there’s a deadline that pushes you to work towards it.
+Even if I don’t win a prize, I’ll advertise my participation as a research activity.
+It’s a perfect opportunity.

 Choosing a contest

-Thankfully, they didn’t have any requirements, and my writing went on smoothly.
-And although I suspect they might ask me to add some pages before we sign a contract for the publication, I am very motivated to publish, so I’ll do anything in my power to produce a good book.
+Fortunately, Mirai Publishing didn’t have any requirements on the length of the manuscript, so my writing went smoothly.
+However, I suspect they might ask me to add some pages before we sign a publication contract.
+Nonetheless, I’m highly motivated to publish, and I’m willing to do anything in my power to produce a great book.

 Writing tips